Ginn-ZhugeJing/Ginn-ZhugeJing/README.md

 ♡ things I saw on PT that I think sound dumb af ♡

-*Random bozo*: "I KNOW everyone on ponytown has discord." **Girl shut ur goofy ass up like so what bro what point are you trying to make 😭🥀 ( I don't have discord so u assuming is kinda wild to me.
+*Random bozo*: "I KNOW everyone on ponytown has discord🥀." **Girl shut ur goofy ass up like so what bro what point are you trying to make 😭🥀 ( I don't have discord so u assuming is kinda wild to me.
 Just bc ur a discord E kitten doesn't mean we all are ♡ )**

 *Random bozo*: "ITS not my fault I get uncomfortable seeing doubles of my kins."(They said as they were being rude to someone for cosplaying the same video game character as them) **HG ITS A PONY GAME STOP.😭**